klaviyo/klaviyo-swift-sdk/README.md

 ## Handling deep linking

-There are two use cases for deep linking that can be relevant here -
+There are two use cases for deep linking that can be relevant here:
 1. When you push a notification to your app with a deep link.
 2. Any other cases where you may want to deep link into your app via SMS, email, web browser etc.

 Note that Klaviyo doesn't officially support universal links yet, but since there is no validation on the klaviyo front end for URI schemes, you can include universal links in your push notifications.
 Ensuring that Klaviyo push works to your expectations with universal links will be the responsibility of your developers.

-In order for deep linking to work, there are a few configurations that are needed and these are no different from what are required for handling deep linking in general and [Apple documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on this can be followed in conjunction with the steps highlighted here -
+In order for deep linking to work, there are a few configurations that are needed and these are no different from what are required for handling deep linking in general and [Apple documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on this can be followed in conjunction with the steps highlighted here:

 ### Step 1: Register the URL scheme

 In order for Apple to route a deep link to your application you need to register a URL scheme in your application's Info.plist file.
-This can be done using the editor that xcode provides from the Info tab of your project settings or by editing the Info.plist directly -
+This can be done using the editor that xcode provides from the Info tab of your project settings or by editing the Info.plist directly.

-The required fields are as following -
+The required fields are as following:

 1. **Identifier** - The identifier you supply with your scheme distinguishes your app from others that declare support for the same scheme.
 To ensure uniqueness, specify a reverse DNS string that incorporates your company’s domain and app name.
 Although using a reverse DNS string is a best practice, it doesn’t prevent other apps from registering the same scheme and handling the associated links.
 2. **URL schemes** - In the URL Schemes box, specify the prefix you use for your URLs.
-3. **Role** - Since your app will be editing the role select the role as editor
+3. **Role** - Since your app will be editing the role select the role as editor.

-In order to edit the Info.plist directly, just fill in your app specific details and paste this in your plist -
+In order to edit the Info.plist directly, just fill in your app specific details and paste this in your plist.

 ```xml
 <key>CFBundleURLTypes</key>